Hilary Duff Is Just Like Other Moms: Why She Sometimes Feels Guilty

 “As I get older, I feel more comfortable ‘leaning out,'” Duff said.
 “I don’t need to cram every day full, because I can and because I’m capable.
 I have worked my whole life.”

 The Lizzie McGuire alum now stars on TV Land’s popular adult series, Younger.
-She has worked as both a singer and actress since she was 6 years old.
+She has worked as both a singer and actress since she was 6-years-old.
 Hilary says she’s learning to feel less guilty about juggling her professional career with being a mom.
 Like other single moms, she admits that she gets torn between wanting to be a stay-at-home mom or a working mom.

 Happiest happiest happiest happiest happiest happiest happiest happiest place on earth!
 We love you @disneyland ????????❤️????????❤️????????❤️????????❤️????????❤️????????❤️????????❤️????????